 No two Doctor Who regeneration scenes are alike.

-An unexpected element of this year’s Doctor Who Christmas special, “Twice Upon a Time,” was the First Doctor joining the Twelfth in being opposed to regenerating at the end of his current life.
+An unexpected element of the 2017 Doctor Who Christmas special, “Twice Upon a Time,” was the First Doctor joining the Twelfth in being opposed to regenerating at the end of his current life.
 After all, he’s a lot younger (despite appearances), and if First doesn’t live on, there will be no Twelfth.
 But the retcon here isn’t really a retcon — as the First Doctor was originally supposed to be reluctant to regenerate for the first time.

 “Twice Upon a Time” opens with scenes from William Hartnell’s final episode as the Doctor, “The Tenth Planet,” before morphing deftly into David Bradley’s modern portrayal of the original version of the character.
 After a collage of grainy, black-and-white clips from 1966, Bradley and other actors, now in living color, re-create important scenes from back then on faithful sets to set up the story so far: After facing the terrifying Cybermen of Mondas, the Earth’s lost twin, the Doctor succumbs to exhaustion and leaves his companions Ben and Polly behind.